kahu-collabs/Planning/README.md

 # Planning
-Place to plan things yo /n
+Place to plan things yo
 In here needs to be:
-Rules for git
+1. Rules for git,
-learning objectives
+2. learning objectives,
-wireframes
+3. wireframes,
-user stories
+4. user stories,
-schema
+5. schema,
-stretches
+6. stretches.